matthew-brett/pydagogue/booting_macs.rst

 I've tried to install Linux on maybe 4 or 5 Mac machines.
 It was very tiring and difficult to get the machines to boot.
-One problem that came back each time was that I did spend enough energy trying to understand the boot process.
+One problem that came back each time was that I did not spend enough energy trying to understand the boot process.

-This is a tutorial to remind myself of the stuff I did understand, and collect links to stuff that was useful for explanation.
+This is a tutorial to remind myself of the stuff I did understand, and collect links to useful information.

 ***************
 Naming of parts